 In this area I would recommend bathing in one of the hot springs (we went to Baldi Hot Springs which has a number of different pools where you can go from one to the next), taking a hike in Arenal Volcano Park (lots to choose from)…

 …and just enjoying the city of La Fortuna with its wonderful restaurants and cafes.
-There is also a waterfall close-by, which we chose not to go to, but instead relaxed by the pool.
+There is also a waterfall close-by, which we unfortunately ran out of time to do.

 Places to eat in La Fortuna….check out Rainforest Cafe, Lava Lounge, and My Coffee